 You can contact the Council of Chamber of Commerce with any complaints about 'A' boards if:

-- if a business is found to be breaking the code of conduct, then we will request a meeting with Kendal Business Working Group, the Business Partnerships, Chamber of Commerce or the Federation of Small Businesses
+- a business is found to be breaking the code of conduct, then we will request a meeting with Kendal Business Working Group, the Business Partnerships, Chamber of Commerce or the Federation of Small Businesses

-- if the business will be asked to remove the sign within two days.
+- the business will be asked to remove the sign within two days.
 If the matter is not dealt with we will remove the 'A' board

 General conditions of the code